 Please keep!
-Important information to help children and youth to age 21 get all
+Important information to help children and

 What services can children and youth get if they are in Medi-Cal?

 Under California and federal law, all children and youth to age 21 enrolled in Medi-Cal have the right to regular check-ups and other preventive and treatment services needed to stay or get healthy.